 The Breville can also be completely disassembled for cleaning; however, this can be a long and complicated process.
 In particular, the shape of the spout that delivers ground coffee from the bean hopper can make it tricky to keep clean.
 It’s worth paying attention to this to ensure you keep getting consistent high-quality coffee.

 It’s no surprise that Cuisinart has a popular entry in this segment.
 And the Cuisinart DGB-900BC Grind & Brew is a satisfying all-in-one coffee maker, with just a couple of quirks.

-The Cuisinart Grind & Brew comes with a stainless steel thermal carafe, which not only keeps your coffee hot for several hours, it also protects your coffee against oxidation better than a glass carafe on a hot plate.
-However, Grind and Brew thermal carafe is not dishwasher-safe and requires manual cleaning.
+The Cuisinart DGB-900BC Grind & Brew comes with a stainless steel thermal carafe, which not only keeps your coffee hot for several hours, it also protects your coffee against oxidation better than a glass carafe on a hot plate.
+Here’s where you can see our list of the best coffee makers with thermal carafe.
+However, Grind & Brew thermal carafe is not dishwasher-safe and requires manual cleaning.

 Of course, if you’ve already invested in a burr grinder it won’t make sense to buy a coffee maker that grinds for you – but if you haven’t, it sure is tempting to bundle the two.

 Before you even look at the grinder, the biggest difference in machines will be whether they make espresso coffee or drip coffee.
 You probably already know which kind of coffee you prefer, but it’s worth pointing out that your choice here will affect some of the features of your coffee maker.

 Espresso machines are going to require a bigger investment, but you could argue that you’re going to get a better cup of coffee out of them.
 Bean-to-cup machines will also heat and froth your milk, allowing you to get cappuccinos or lattes at the touch of a button.
 Espresso machines usually have more options for small customizations.